vippsas/vipps-psp-api/vipps-psp-api.md

 #### makePaymentUrl

-Once the end user has confirmed the payment, Vipps shares the network token with the PSP by `POST`-ing to the `makePaymentUrl`:
+Once the Vipps user has confirmed the payment in the Vipps app, Vipps shares the network token with the PSP by `POST`-ing to the `makePaymentUrl`:
 [`POST:makePaymentUrl`](https://vippsas.github.io/vipps-developer-docs/api/psp#tag/Endpoints-required-by-Vipps-from-the-PSP/operation/makePaymentV3UsingPOST).